-The McGregor Waldorf School was founded in 1994, in the year of the first democratic elections in South Africa.
-The school intended to be a RAINBOUW school where children of all language, cultural, socio-economic and racial background could attend school together in order to break the APARTHEID and help build a better society for all.
+The McGregor Waldorf School was founded in 1994, the seminal year in which our first democratic election was held.
+Children of all language, cultural, socio-economic, and racial backgrounds were for the first time permitted to attend a school together thereby helping to heal the wounds of apartheid and to help build and shape a better society for all.

-The curriculum intends to educate the 'whole' child - head, heart and hands in order to guide them to become adults who can take responsibility for themselves, their families and their communities, who have empathy for the plight of others and who are able to put their ideals and ideas into practical action.
-All qualities sorely needed in a country that struggles to better the life of "all" South Africans.
-Half of the population still lives on or under the bread line of 40 euro a month and 15 million people rely on the government handouts to survive.
-There are 3.5 million children orphaned through the ravages of HIV/AIDS relying on their grandparents or olders siblings to raise them.
+The curriculum intends to educate the children holistically and to guide them on their path to adulthood, able to take responsibility for themselves, their families and their communities.
+Our aim is to help develop our children into citizens who have empathy for the plight of others and who are able to transform their ideas and ideals into practical action.
+These vital qualities are sorely needed in a country struggling to improve the lives of all South Africans.
+Half of our population still lives on or under the breadline of fifty four Euro a month and ± 15 million people rely on Government handouts to survive.
+There are 3.5 million children orphaned through the ravages of HIV/AIDS who rely on their grandparents or older siblings to raise them.